10 Facts You Didn't Know About New Zealand Fur Seals

 6. Their diet consists of fish, squid, octopus, and crustacea including krill.

 7. The New Zealand fur seal is one of the few marine mammals that has delayed implantation.
-This means that once a female has given birth, she can mate in the same period of time that she is ashore but the embryo doesn't grow for 2-4 months.
-This allows for the embryo to develop over the normal gestation period of 9 months and for the mother to time the birth with the next breeding season.
+This means that once a female has given birth, she can mate while she is ashore, but the embryo doesn’t grow for 2-4 months.
+This allows for the embryo to develop over the normal gestation period of 9 months, and the birth will be timed to coincide with the next breeding season.

-8. When a fur seal lifts its fore and hind flipper(s) out of the water, this is a behaviour known as jugging and is used to thermoregulate the body by keeping some body parts dry.
+8. When a fur seal lifts its fore and hind flipper(s) out of the water, this is a behaviour known as jugging.
+They do this to thermo-regulate the body by keeping some body parts dry.

 9. Adult male fur seals can grow up to 2.5 metres and weigh up to 185kg whilst females are smaller, growing up to 1.5 metres and weighing 50kg.

-10. Life span is estimated to be up to 15 years.
+10. The life span of a New Zealand fur seal is up to 15 years.